 Jacob Sartorius (born October 2, 2002; full name Rolf Jacob Sartorius) is a singer whose success on Musical.ly, a social media app that features short videos of lip-synced performances, helped launch his music career.
 In 2016, Sartorius released "Sweatshirt" as his debut single; he's also known for songs like "Chapstick" and "Hit Me Back."
-In 2018, he and Stranger Things actress Millie Bobby Brown went public with their romantic involvement in early 2018, before splitting later that year.
+He and Stranger Things actress Millie Bobby Brown went public with their romantic involvement in early 2018, before splitting later that year.

 Sartorius, who strongly appeals to tweens and young teen girls, has released a number of pop songs with this market in mind.